SS Great Eastern: Trapped worker legend

-After Great Eastern's scrapping, rumours spread that the shipbreakers had found the remains of trapped worker(s) entombed in her hull—likely inspired by tales spread by her crew of a phantom riveter who had been sealed in the ship's hull.
+After Great Eastern's scrapping, rumours spread that the shipbreakers had found the remains of trapped worker(s) entombed in her double hull—likely inspired by tales spread by her crew of a phantom riveter who had been sealed in the ship's hull.
 The legend was first widely noted on by James Dugan in 1952, who quoted a letter from a Captain David Duff, and many later sources cite Dugan's work.
 Other authors, notably L. T. C. Rolt in his biography of Brunel, have dismissed the claim (noting such a discovery would have been recorded in company logs and received press attention), but the legend has become widely mentioned in books and articles about nautical ghost stories.
 In London and Londoners in the Eighteen-Fifties and Sixties, Alfred Rosling Bennett writes about the skeleton that "it was then remembered that while on the stocks building a pay-clerk had disappeared with a large sum of money... and was supposed to have fled with it", and questions if the remains could have been deposited by workmen who had murdered the man.
 Brian Dunning wrote about the legend in 2020, noting that while it was technically impossible to prove or disprove, the incident could not have happened given the lack of evidence being found during the numerous times Great Eastern was being repaired.

 Surviving parts

-In 1928, Liverpool Football Club were looking for a flagpole for their Anfield ground, and consequently purchased her top mast.
+Football historian Stephen Kelly states that in 1928, Liverpool Football Club were looking for a flagpole for their Anfield ground, and consequently purchased her top mast.
+However, further investigation by local journalist Simon Weedy has shown that the mast was originally moved there by Everton F.C., prior to their departure from Anfield in 1892.
 It still stands there today at the Kop end.
 In 2011, the Channel 4 programme Time Team found geophysical survey evidence to suggest that residual iron parts from the ship's keel and lower structure still reside in the foreshore.

 During 1859, when Great Eastern was off Portland conducting trials, an explosion aboard blew off one of the funnels.
 The funnel was salvaged and subsequently purchased by the water company supplying Weymouth and Melcombe Regis in Dorset, UK, and used as a filtering device.
 It was later transferred to the Bristol Maritime Museum close to Brunel's SS Great Britain then moved to the SS Great Britain Museum.

 In October 2007, the recovery of a 6500 lb anchor in 70 ft of water about 4 mi from Great Eastern Rock stirred speculation that it may have belonged to Great Eastern.